LuYongwang/koa-spring-cli/README.md

 # koa-spring-cli

-A simple CLI for scaffolding koa2.js projects Like SpringMvc.
+A simple CLI for scaffolding koa2.js projects like SpringMvc.

 ### Installation